 Some software development and systems integration vendors have had considerable success using client/server platforms for the development of systems targeted completely for mainframe execution.
-These developer workstations are often the first true client/server applications implemented by many organizations.
-The workstation environment, powerful multitasking CPU availability, single-user databases, and integrated testing tools all combine to provide the developer with considerable productivity improvements in a lower-cost environment.
+These developer workstations are often the first true environment, powerful multitasking CPU availability, single-user databases, and integrated improvements in a lower-cost environment.
+Our analysis shows that organizations that measure the "real" cost of mainframe computing will cost justify workstation development environments in a lower-cost environment.
 Our analysis shows that organizations that measure the "real" cost of mainframe computing will cost justify workstation development environments in 3 to 12 months.